Post-Purchase: Where Loyalty and Community Is Built

-The customer and company gets to know each other to see if there is a "fit" for the company's solution to truly solve the customer's problem.
+The customer and company get to know each other to see if there is a "fit" for the company's solution to truly solve the customer's problem.

-There needs to be alignment across values, priorities, defintion of worth, and emotional connection to build a solid relationship.
+There needs to be alignment across values, priorities, definition of worth, and emotional connection to build a solid relationship.
 Existing customers share their stories to help with that here.

 The product needs to solve the customer's problem.